Small Group Walking Tours

 Discover a new way of looking at London by exploring one road; Whitehall.

+The nights are drawing in, there's a nip of cold in the air and the autumn leaves are showing their magnificent colours.
 Explore London after dark with with tales of ghosts, poltergeists and body-snatchers.
-Discover a modern haunting in the National Gallery, human bones buried in an 18th century house and scientific experiments with the recently dead.
+Discover a modern haunting in the National Gallery, human bones buried in an 18th century house and look out for the Angel of the Thames.

-Take a walk through an old alleyway and feel the chill of the past.
+Take a walk down an old alleyway and feel the chill of the past.
 With spooky places, tragic events and head-less ghosts, this is Everyday London's Ghost Walk

 Want to have a FUN time in London?
 See the sights AND experience something special?